Latest Service Information

 Mirena IUS Now Licenced For 8 Years

-The Mirena IUS (a type of hormonal coil) is now licensed for 8 years for contraception purposes.
+Some types of hormonal coil (IUS) are now licensed for 8 years for contraception purposes.
+These are:

 Contraception is used to prevent unintended pregnancies.
 There are many types to choose from and different methods suit different people.
 Some require a procedure to have them fitted and removed.